How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Traumatic causes Diseases that cause increased bone fragility

-Falls (especially if you managed to fall on the area of \u200b\u200bthe brush)Tumor metastases to the bone from other organs: kidney cancer, brain cancer, and so on
+Falls (especially if you happen to fall on the hand area)Tumor metastases to the bone from other organs: kidney cancer, brain cancer, etc.

 Violation of safety regulations during sporting eventsHematogenous osteomyelitis